 Where to Open the Taxable and Roth IRA Accounts

 Even though you are eligible to open the account, not every brokerage will open this account for you.
-Some of the ones that will do it include TD Ameritrade, Schwab (I use this two), and interactive brokers.
+Some of the ones that will do it include TD Ameritrade, Schwab (I use these two), and interactive brokers.
 Take your time to investigate the ideal custodian for you.

-I-bonds to Save for College on H-1B Visa
+I Bonds to Save for College on H-1B Visa

 Another college saving option is the I series savings bond, issued in the parent’s name.
 You can purchase up to $10,000 in bonds each calendar year.